TeenLife

 Why did you choose to participate in a STEM summer program?

 I have always been fascinated by genetics and the tools scientists use to modify genes.
-The introductory genetics lessons in the Biological Research course at Boston Leadership Institute gave me a good background which made me feel more confident as we moved further along into the more difficult and advanced topics.
+The introductory genetics lessons in the Biological Research course at Boston Leadership Institute gave me a good background, making me feel more confident as we moved further along into the more difficult and advanced topics.

 How did you decide which STEM field was right for you?

-I have eclectic interests which bridge many branch-es of STEM, but I knew the biological sciences were more interesting to me because it combines all the other sciences.
-Chemistry is useful in the study of proteomics and genetics, while physics is useful in understanding motion and why a species may have evolved in a particular way.
+I have eclectic interests bridging many branches of STEM, but the biological sciences were more interesting to me because they combine all the other sciences.
+Chemistry is useful for studying proteomics and genetics, while physics is useful for understanding motion and why a species may have evolved in a particular way.

 What was a typical day like in your summer program?

-Each day, classes would start with the teacher, Jim Dixon, giving a lecture.
-We would study some principle or revolutionary technology in genetics.
-Then, after lunch, we would go down to the Dana Hall Labs, and the teaching assistants would have a lab prepared.
-We would spend time doing the lab in groups, and during waiting periods, we would be able to work on our presentations.
+Each day, (teacher) Jim Dixon gave a lecture.
+We would study a principle or revolutionary technology in genetics.
+After lunch, we would go to the Dana Hall Labs and do a lab prepared by the teaching assistants.
+We would spend time doing the lab in groups and also work on our presentations.

 What was the most memorable moment of your summer program?

-My favorite moment was the last couple days of classes, when we all gave our presentations.
+My favorite moment was the last couple of days of classes when we all gave our presentations.
 Every student had been working hard, and I learned a lot about different problems.
-We could do a research project, where we just discuss a problem, or a design project, where we could research a problem, and propose a solution using genetic engineering.
+We could do a research project, where we just discuss a problem, or a design project, where we could research a problem and propose a solution using genetic engineering.

 What advice do you have for teens looking at STEM degrees or summer programs?

-Follow your interests and look for a project or path that can give you a combination of things that you want.
-I’m currently in a lab that combines neuroscience and genetics research for Alzheimer’s, my main points of interest.
-This just shows that you can do stuff that makes a difference, while also focusing on the stuff that really interests you.
-Boston Leadership Institute helped me realize what I wanted, and gave me the confidence and knowledge needed to go out and reach my goal.
+Follow your interests and look for a project or path that can give you a combination of things you want.
+I’m currently in a lab that combines neuroscience and genetics research for Alzheimer’s — my main points of interest.
+This just shows that you can do stuff that makes a difference while also focusing on the stuff that really interests you.
+Boston Leadership Institute helped me realize what I wanted and gave me the confidence and knowledge needed to go out and reach my goal.

 AUDREY DIMARCO, Wellesley College